tfrankie88/Project1/readme.md

 * A **working game, built by you**, hosted on the internet
 * A **git repository hosted on Github**, with a link to your hosted game in the URL section, and **frequent** commits dating back to the very beginning of the project
-* **A ``readme.md`` file** with explanations of the technologies used, the approach taken, user stories, wireframes, how-to-use instructions, unsolved problems, etc.
+* **A ``readme.md`` file** which must include:
+  - Explanations of the technologies used
+  - Approach taken
+  - User stories
+  - Wireframes
+  - How-to-use instructions
+  - Unsolved problems
 * A presentation deck which must include:
-  - At least 5 slides
+  - ~5 slides
   - Wireframes
   - Features of your project
   - Constraints you had to work with (e.g. technological, timing, content, etc.)